survivejs/react-book/manuscript/03_developing_with_webpack.md

 In addition we'll need to make Webpack aware of this file.
 Insert `require('./main.css')` statement to the beginning of *app/main.js*.
 Finally, hit `npm run dev` and point your browser to *localhost:8080* provided you are using the default port.

 To see the magic in action, you should open up *app/main.css* and change the background color to something nice like `lime` (`background: lime`).
 Develop styles as needed.
+Experiment.

 In order to make our normal build (`npm run build`) work with CSS, you could attach that *module* bit to `webpack.config.js` too.
 Given it can be cumbersome to maintain configuration like this, I'll show you a nicer way.

 ## Sharing Common Configuration

-As duplication in source is the mother of all mistakes, it can make sense adopt approaches that allow us to avoid that.
-Given Webpack configuration is just JavaScript, there are multiple ways to approach the problem.
+As duplication is the mother of all mistakes, it can make sense adopt approaches that allow us to avoid that.
+Given Webpack configuration is just JavaScript, there are many ways to approach the problem.
 As long as we generate the structure Webpack expects, we should be fine.

 One way to do this is to keep configuration within a single file and expose it from there via small wrappers for Webpack to consume.
 The advantage of this approach is that you can see all the bits and pieces and how they relate to each other from single place.
 The wrappers cause a little bit of extra work but it's not a bad price to pay for some clarity.